 Yakuza deer!
-A Run-Down of my various encounters with the most powerful street gangs in Japan.
+A summary of my various encounters with the most powerful street gangs in Japan.

 Until I read about this mini-tragedy two days ago.
 And recalled I once swore to a certain street lord that I’d help spread his infamy across the world …

 The street gangs of Nara and Miyajima!
-By that, I don’t mean Yakuza or Chimpira hordes, or Kiryu-san from my favourite gangland video game series, but the free-roaming Yakuza deer of the two tourist hot spots.
+By that, I don’t mean Yakuza or Chimpira hordes, or Kiryu-san from my favourite gangland video game series.
+I’m referring to the free-roaming Yakuza deer of the two tourist hot spots.

 Now, thanks to numerous write-ups and travel videos in recent years, it’s pretty well-known that these little darlings are, well, not exactly docile cuties.
 They can be nosey, demanding, bossy, and even downright aggressive if you rub their tails the wrong way.